 (Paperback and Kindle Editions) Written by historical

-fiction author Lori Crane, with the foreword written by author Pat
+fiction author Lori Crane, and with the foreword written by author Pat

-Fitzhugh, The Legend of Stuckey's Bridge recounts the
+Fitzhugh, The Legend of Stuckey's Bridge recounts a

 disturbing legend of greed, opportunity, and mayhem surrounding